Kiranjith83/SA/SA.md

       - Same like simple routing policy but allows multiple records with the same name.
       - Returns upto 8 of the records in random.

+# CloudFront
+- CDN is a aglobal cache that stores copies of your data on edge caches.
+- Origin
+  - The server or service that hosts your content.
+It can be S3 bucket, web server or Amazon media store.
+- Distribution
+  - The configuration entity within  CloudFront.
+Its where you configure all aspects of specific implementation of CloudFront form.
+  - Two types
+    - Web distribution
+      - Speed of content delivery for static files and media files.
+    - RTMP
+      - Adobe media server protocol for flash
+- Edge Location:
+  - The local infra that hosts caches of your data.
+Positioned ion over 150 locations globally over 30 countries.
+- Regional Edge Caches
+  - Larger versions of edge locations.
+Less of them but have more capacity and can serve larger areas.

+- Origin fetch:
+ - If the content is not cached at the edge location, it will perform a origin fetch from origin.
+- By default the CloudFront comes up with default domain name at cloudfront distribution. that works with both HTTP and HTTPS.
+  - But this can be changed with custom domain name for the distribution, if so need to create SSL certificate proves ownership of the domain.
+  - The cert can be imported from ACM.
+- CloudFront is by default public facing, but can be configured to use privately with "Trusted signers".
+  - With this configuration in place, only signed URLs or signed cookies needed to access the distribution.

+## OAI
+- Origin Access Identity.
+  - Usecase:
+    - Only allow access to a resource over CloudFront.
+And not direct access backend application directly.
+    - To avoid lower level of performance by direct access.
+    - Dont want customers to directly access object and use OAI.
+  - Configured under Origin and Origin group and restrict with the identity created as OAI.
+  - The S3 bucket behind the CloudFront will get policy only for Origin access identity.
+Make sure that if any other statements were in place.

+# EFS
+- NFSv4
+- Accessed via mount targets.
+- For Linux
+- Accessed via VPC, VPN or Direct connect.
+- Performance
+  - General purpose
+  - Max IO
+    - Designed for  when a large number of instances need to access the filesystem.
+  - Two throughputs modes.
+    - Bursting.
+      - 100MiB/s base burst.
+    - Provisioned
+- Lifecycle Management
+  - Standard
+  - Infrequent access.